huiwenhw/huiwenhw.github.io/_posts/2017-02-01-intro-to-php.md

 category: normal
 ---

-Had to read a bunch of PHP codes for one of my modules, so I decided to learn the basics of PHP from codecademy!
-Jotting down the syntax here.
+I had to read a bunch of PHP codes for one of my modules, so I decided to learn the basics of PHP from codecademy!
+This post will basically be a journal of syntax and of PHP.
+Skip if not interested!

 <br>
 "PHP is an OOP language.
 PHP runs on the same computer as the website you're visiting, which is known as the server.
 This means that it has access to all the information and files on that machine, which allows it to construct custom HTML pages to send to your browser, handle cookies, and run tasks or perform calculations with data from that website."